Article 3 min read

 How Withum Can Help

 Withum’s Cannabis Services Team is actively assisting clients with 280E transition modeling and planning, evaluation of federal-state compliance obligations and structuring considerations following Schedule III placement.
-We will continue monitoring the situation as the DOJ issues further guidance.
+We will continue monitoring the situation as Treasury and the IRS issue further guidance.
+Please contact us if you would like to discuss how this development affects your business.

 Cannabis Got Rescheduled